 The three data are co-located spatially via nearest neighbour and temporally at around the satellite overpass times of 1.30 a.m./p.m.
-Their timeseries are plotted in blue in the first panels of Fig. 22.
-While co-located, the three methods observed SM dynamics over different locations and areas of the catchment (Fig. 21), due to differences in their pixel resolutions and alignments.
+LT.
+Their time series are plotted in blue in the first panels of Fig. 2.
+While co-located, the three methods observed SM dynamics over different locations and areas of the catchment (Fig. 1), due to differences in their pixel resolutions and alignments.

 Continental-scale AMS and MER data over Australia are also considered.
 The continent has great variability in climatic and land surface characteristics.
-The most of the northern regions experience a Tropical Savannah (Aw) Köppen-Geiger climate as classified by Peel et al. (2007), the central Australia is largely arid desert (BWh), and eastern mountainous areas has a Temperate climate with no dry seasons (Cf).
-The south-western regions similarly have a Temperate climate, but with dry summer (Cs).
-These temperate regions have higher vegetation, compared to the tropical north with moderate vegetation cover.
+Most of the northern regions experience a tropical savannah (Aw) Köppen-Geiger climate as classified by Peel et al. (2007), central Australia is largely arid desert (BWh), and eastern mountainous areas have a temperate climate with no dry seasons (Cf).
+The southwestern regions similarly have a temperate climate, but with dry summers (Cs).
+These temperate regions have higher vegetation compared to the tropical north with moderate vegetation cover.